Skip to main content

 With these ROAS values, you might decide to allocate more budget to Facebook Ads and explore ways to improve the performance of your Google Ads campaigns.

-The marketing efficiency ratio provides valuable insights for businesses and is used in several key ways:
+The Marketing Efficiency Ratio provides valuable insights for businesses and is used in several key ways:

-1. Budgeting at a High Level
+Budgeting at a High Level

-• The marketing efficiency ratio allows business owners and executives to see if the total marketing spend aligns with total revenue.
+MER allows business owners and executives to see if the total marketing spend aligns with total revenue.
 This makes it easier to set realistic budgets and targets.

-2. Tracking Performance Over Time
+Tracking Performance Over Time

-3. Preventing Overspecialization
+Preventing Overspecialization

-4. Investor & Stakeholder Reporting
+Investor & Stakeholder Reporting

-5. Issue Identification
+Issue Identification

 Final Thoughts